Optimal input potential functions in the interacting particle system method: Numerical illustrations

-In order to confirm these theoretical results, we have carried out a simulation study.
-We have run the method 200 times with $N=10^5$, $n=10$ and different values of $a$ and $b$, and for each of these values we have computed the mean of the estimation and the empirical variance of the estimation.
-The results are displayed in table \ref{tab:res2}, where we compare the theoretical value of $p_h$ to the empirical mean of the 200 estimations, and $\sigma^2_{IPS,G^*}$ to the empirical variance.
-As the theoretical values are close to the empirical ones, this confirms that the method is unbiased and that the variance given by the equation \eqref{eq:var} is the right one.
-We also compare the empirical variance to the variance of the Monte-Carlo estimator, showing that, on this example, the IPS method provides a significant variance reduction with the optimal potential, as the variance is reduced by at least a factor $10^4$ on the considered cases.
+In order to confirm the theoretical predictions, we have carried out a simulation study.
+We have run the method $1000$ times with $N=2 000$, $n=10$, different values of $a$, and different potential functions.
+For each case we have computed the empirical mean and variance of the estimations.
+We have first used the potentials defined in equations (\ref{eq:Gex2a}-\ref{eq:Gex2b}).
+The results are displayed in table \ref{tab:res3}.
+We compare these estimations with the actual values of $p_h$ and the asymptotic variance of the Monte-Carlo method which is simply $p_h$, showing that the potentials (\ref{eq:Gex2a}-\ref{eq:Gex2b}) built with the Chernov-Bernstein large deviation inequality yield a significant variance reduction.
+Indeed the variance reduction compared to the Monte-Carlo method is at least by a factor $500$ and at best by a factor $5 \, 10^8$.